mullerjk/stripeCodeigniter/README.md

 	$config['sess_save_path'] = sys_get_temp_dir();

 You know what to do here, alright?!
-Edit with your credentials and paste at very bottom of
+Edit with your credentials and paste at very bottom of your:

+	stripeCodeigniter/application/config/config.php
+## Edit your routes.php

+You have to store your keys in your application, I'm not doing any security or optmization implementation because the focus is to keep our application lean e effective to test it.

+	#----------------------------------------------
+	# Stripe Routes
+	#-----------------------------------------------
+	$route['make-stripe-payment'] = "StripePaymentController";
+	$route['handleStripePayment']['post'] = "StripePaymentController/handlePayment";

+Just paste this lines at very bottom of your:

 	stripeCodeigniter/application/config/config.php
 ## Rename a file